-Help your pets keep their cool: Follow our four simple steps for keeping them safe during loud—and hot—warm weather festivities.
+Help your pets keep their cool: Follow our firework-friendly holiday pet safety tips for keeping your companions safe during loud—and hot—warm weather festivities!

 1. Keep your pet safely away from fireworks